Jabril09/configure-ad/README.md

 <img src="https://i.imgur.com/3cJ9Iuo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open up command prompt in the start menu.
 After that ping 10.0.0.4 ( DC-1 private ip address ) and notice has the ping timed out.
-It timed out because DC-1 firewall is up .
+It timed out because DC-1 firewall is up.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/rVJn0oT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Sign into DC-1 the same as you would like Client -1.
-Get DC-1 pr
+Get DC-1 public ip address from the azure portal.
+Then open up the windows start menu and type in remote desktop and paste DC-1 public ip address in and sign in as labuser and the password you created.
 </p>
 <br />
 <p>